 Norwegian Cruise Line

-Norwegian Cruise Line has temporarily suspended voyages through May 10, 2020.
-They plan to relaunch cruise operations with embarkations beginning May 11, 2020.
+Norwegian Cruise Line has temporarily suspended voyages through July 31, 2020.
 Please click here for Temporary Voyage Suspension Frequently Asked Questions.

 Source: Norwegian Cruises

 Celebrity Cruises is suspending global operations for most sailings through July 31, 2020.
 Alaska and Canada/New England cruises have been cancelled through October 31, 2020.
 To compensate for this cancellation, provided below are compensation options for sailings between June 11th and July 31st, 2020, for guests who have not previously canceled under Celebrity’s “Cruise With Confidence” policy.